 How to watch Europa League games live

-One of the teams we haven’t mentioned you may still yet make it through their Round of 16 tie is Juventus.
-The Italian side made it through their tie against Freiburg 2-0.
+One of the teams we haven’t mentioned yet, but may still be the eventual winners of this year's competition is Juventus.
+The Italian side made it through their Quarter-Final tie against Sporting Lisbon with an aggregate score of 2-1.

-However, we are not including them as Juventus have had a rough season, with a points deduction mid-way through in the league and financial issues plaguing them.
+However, we are not including them as one of our favourites as Juventus have had a rough season, with a points deduction mid-way through in the league and financial issues plaguing them.

-We feel more confident in saying that at least one of the four teams above will be in the final.
+We feel more confident in saying that at least one of the two teams above will be in the final.

 Every game is serious at this point in the competition, and no lead is truly safe when it comes to the second leg.
 This makes for unmissable action.